The Saxon Stories: Series titles

 This series of novels is known by several titles.
 Saxon Stories and Saxon Tales were the first titles in the US and the UK editions for the first five novels, and those titles continue in use for later novels.
 Starting with The Death of Kings, the UK editions bear the series title, The Warrior Chronicles.
 The series is also known as The Saxon Chronicles on US editions.
 In the autumn of 2015, a series of television programs based on the first two novels and using the title of the first novel – The Last Kingdom – has led booksellers to link the novels to the television series by referring to them as The Last Kingdom novels.
 The author renamed the series The Last Kingdom, according to a news notice at his website.

-Bibliography of the Saxon Tales
+Bibliography of the series

-Bernard Cornwell mentioned in the historical notes at the end of The Lords of the North (third novel) that he intended to continue writing The Saxon Stories.
-On his website, Cornwell states "I need to finish Uhtred", the main character in The Saxon Stories.
+Bernard Cornwell mentioned in the historical notes at the end of The Lords of the North, the third novel, that he intended to continue writing The Saxon Stories.
+On his website, Cornwell stated "I need to finish Uhtred".
+In an interview, in answer to a question of how many more books are planned for the series, he replied:

 On 5 March 2020, Cornwell announced on social media that the 13th book, War Lord, would be the final novel in the series.

-The following novels have been published, with the UK publication date listed.
+Following is a list of the novels with their UK publication years.